 Our Board of Directors has the authority to appoint committees to perform certain management and administration functions.
-Upon consummation of this offering, our Board of Directors will have four committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Executive Committee.
+Upon consummation of this offering, our Board of Directors will have three committees: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.